solianadaniel1/chatBot_swarmauri/readme.md

 1. Run the chatbot script to start the Gradio interface.
 2. The chatbot will allow users to upload images, PDFs, or Word documents, extract text from them, and receive responses generated using OpenAI.

-## **Contributing**
-Feel free to contribute to the project.
-Fork the repository, make changes, and submit a pull request.

-## **License**
-This project is licensed under the MIT License.

----

-This version is styled and organized similarly to the image you shared.
-Let me know if you need further adjustments!